 A work is edited after the author's death.

 A work is edited to meet a censor's requirement.

 Example: The American film director, Robert Altman

 Example: A poll about the outcome of racially charged trial.

 Examples of primary sources about scientific information include:

-image: Galileo, draft notes and observations of the moons of Jupiter, 1609-10, manuscript in the Special Collections Library, University of Michigan Library
+image: Galileo, draft notes and observations of the moons of Jupiter, 1609-10, manuscript in the Special Collections Research Center, University of Michigan Library

 Example: An article (citation to be identified) reporting on a clinical study